cmsd2/aws-cdk-java-github-action/README.md

-# GitHub Action using AWS CDK for JavaScript
+# GitHub Action using AWS CDK for Java

+Derived from `MikeBild/aws-cdk-js-github-action`

 ## How to use?